3. Domain-Driven Design – Domain Model

 below:

-Developers may have a tendency to model value objects as entities because they may need to store value objects as distinct rows in a database table.
+Developers may tend to model value objects as entities because they may need to store value objects as distinct rows in a database table.
 While this approach may be required to implement value objects in the relational model, don't let it influence your domain model.
 If you do, your domain model will not reflect true DDD thinking.

 For a detailed discussion of these concepts, read Implementing Domain-Driven Design by Vaughn Vernon.